AdobeDocs/workfront-known-issues.en/help/known-issues/known-issues-workfront-fusion/fusion-failed-to-load-data-error.md

 ---
-title: "[!DNL Workfront Fusion]: Failed to load data"
+title: '[!DNL Workfront Fusion]: Failed to load data'
-description: "Workfront Fusion connections to a Workfront account may fail authentication, causing scenarios to throw the following error: Failed to load data!
-The request failed due to failure of a previous request."
+description: 'Workfront Fusion connections to a Workfront account may fail authentication, causing scenarios to throw the following error: Failed to load data!
+The request failed due to failure of a previous request.'
 hidefromtoc: yes
+exl-id: 6765a302-b006-4e2a-8c31-215f4b8c4002
 ---
 # [!DNL Workfront Fusion]: "[!UICONTROL Failed to load data]" error

 >[!NOTE]